Esri/arcgis-runtime-samples-android/kotlin/wmts-layer/README.md

 ## How to use the sample

 The layer will be displayed automatically.
-Use the buttons to choose a different method of loading the layer.
+Pan and zoom to explore the layer.

 ## How it works